Baseball 2007- 2016 Augie Garrido

 Five trips to the College World Series (CWS) in the last six seasons.
 National Championships in both 2002 and 2005.
 Second and third-place national finishes in 2004 and 2003, respectively.
 Two Big 12 Conference Championships (2002 and 2004) and a pair of league tournament crowns (2002 and 2003).
 These are the results and the reasons why head coach Augie Garrido was hired to guide the Texas baseball program in 1996.

-During his nine years in Austin, Garrido also become the all-time winningest coach in NCAA Division I baseball history by capturing his 1,428th career victory on June 9, 2003, (a 6-5 Texas win over then No. 1 Florida State during NCAA Super Regional action in Tallahassee, Fla.).
-Additionally, while he brought Texas back to the CWS for the first time since 1993 during the 2000 campaign, he then returned the Horns to the pinnacle of collegiate baseball in 2002 by leading UT to a 57-15 overall record that produced the school’s first-ever Big 12 regular-season and tournament championships as well as its first national title since 1983.
-A mere three years later in 2005, he duplicated the feat by guiding the Longhorns to their sixth National Championship – the second-most for one school in NCAA history.
-Texas’ rise under Garrido has been the culmination of inking nine straight top 15 recruiting classes and producing teams that have stood tall against perennial powers such as LSU, Miami (Fla.), Stanford and USC.
-Now, as he enters his 10th year in Austin, Garrido, who was selected as both the 2002 and 2005 National Coach of the Year, looks to keep the program in contention for college baseball’s ultimate prize each and every season.
+During his nine years in Austin, Garrido became the all-time winningest coach in NCAA Division I baseball history by achieving his 1,428th career victory on June 9, 2003, with a 6-5 win by Texas over then No. 1 Florida State during the NCAA Super Regionals in Tallahassee, Florida.
+He brought Texas back to the College World Series (CWS) for the first time since 1993 during the 2000 season.
+In 2002, he returned the Longhorns to the pinnacle of collegiate baseball by leading the team to a 57-15 overall record, which resulted in the school’s first-ever Big 12 regular-season and tournament championships, as well as its first national title since 1983.
+Three years later, in 2005, he accomplished this feat again, guiding the Longhorns to their sixth National Championship, which is the second-most for a single school in NCAA history.

 With the conclusion of Illinois’ 1990 campaign, Garrido returned to Fullerton, where, in six seasons, he guided the Titans to a 264-99 (.727) record and was named the Big West Conference Coach of the Year for the second time in his career (1987 (Co-Coach) & 1995).
 During that run, his 1995 Titans club won their final 18 games of the year en route to posting an astonishing 57-9 record and capturing Cal State Fullerton’s third national title.
 Over his 21-year tenure at Fullerton, Garrido produced a remarkable overall record of 929-391-6 (.703), while netting seven College World Series appearances, one runner-up finish and three national crowns.